Policy Lab / Summit Talks

 Valerie is responsible for design, implementation and expansion of hemipheric and subregional programs on youth entrepreneurship, leadership and innovation involving multiple sectors and international stakeholders in Latin America and the Caribbean.
 Lorena has a background on international business and holds a Trilateral-MBA from the following universities Western Illinois University in the U.S., Université de Moncton in Canada and Universidad Autónoma in Mexico

-Since September 2017, Maria Conte acts as Technical Secretary of the political and technical bodies that comprise the Summit Process, including the Summit of the Americas.
-Before joining the Summits Secretariat, Ms. Conte served as Principal Specialist at the Inter-American Commission of Women (CIM) of the OAS for almost nine years, managing the OAS Gender Program and leading efforts aimed at advancing gender equality and the human rights of women in the member states.
-Previously, for fourteen years she was a Specialist in the OAS Department of Science, Technology and Innovation.
-Ms. Conte holds two master's degrees, one in International Public Policy (MIPP) from the Johns Hopkins University School of Advanced International Studies (SAIS) and a master's degree in International Trade and Policy from George Mason University.
-She also has a degree in Business Administration from the Universidad del Pacífico in his native Peru.
+Manages and directs the Summits of the Americas Secretariat of the OAS since September 2017.
+The Summits Secretariat is the Technical Secretariat and institutional memory of the Summits of the Americas Process.
+In that capacity, advises the Chair and member states and serves as the technical secretary of the political and technical bodies of the Summits Process, including the Summit Implementation Review Group (SIRG), comprised by the Participating States, the Joint Summit Working Group (JSWG), which involves 13 international and regional organizations, and the participation mechanisms of civil society and social actors in the Summits Process.
+Before joining the Summits Secretariat, Mrs. Conte served as Senior Specialist at the Inter-American Commission of Women (CIM) of the OAS for almost nine years, managing the OAS Gender Program and leading efforts aimed at the advancement of gender equality and women’s rights perspective at the OAS and member states.
+Previously, for fourteen years she served as Specialist in the OAS Department of Science, Technology, and Innovation, where she managed regional technical cooperation programs and advised on science and technology policy.
+In her 25-year career at the OAS in Washington, D.C., she has managed and implemented hemispheric, institutional, and regional technical cooperation programs involving governments, international multilateral organizations, the productive sector, civil society, and social actors.
+She has advised and facilitated political and technical dialogue, as well as negotiations leading to the adoption of the hemispheric agenda in the framework of the Summit of the Americas and sectoral ministerial meetings.
+Mrs. Conte holds two Master's Degrees, one in International Public Policy (MIPP) from the Johns Hopkins University School of Advanced International Studies (SAIS) and a Master's Degree in International Trade and Policy from George Mason University.
+She also has a degree in Business Administration from the Universidad del Pacífico from her native country, Peru.

 Ms. Pinilla is a Senior Adviser to the Department for Human Development, Education, & Employment at the Organization of American States.
 Ms. Pinilla has over 20 years of experience in international affairs and multilateral diplomacy.
 In her previous position, as political advisor, she advised on issues of security, democracy, political crisis and youth development.
 Ms. Pinilla has been the Chairwoman of the YABT since 2016 and has held various positions within the Executive Committee.
 She holds a MA in Conflict Management in Public Policy (1995) and a BA in Latin American Studies (1988) at George Mason University, graduate diplomas in peacebuilding from American University and Eastern Mennonite University.